Detroit Colour Council By-Laws

 Officers and Board of Directors

 All members of the Council are eligible for election to the Board.
 The Board of Directors shall serve as the nominating committee.
 Additional members may be appointed to the committee by the President.
 The term of office for Directors is one year.
-The term of office for President, Vice President, Board Secretary, and Treasurer is one year.
+The term of office for President, Vice President, Board Secretary, and Treasurer is minimum of two years and a maximum of four years.
 All Officers and Directors are eligible for re-election.

 The President shall appoint in interim Officer or Director in case a position becomes vacant.
 The appointment must be confirmed by a quorum of the Board.
 Such interim Officer or Director is eligible for re-election.
 Should the Presidency become vacant, the Vice-President shall assume that office for the balance of the term and is eligible for re-election.